marimplatform/marimplatform.github.io/docs/tutorial.md

            from category"

 query Category
-    parameter Id schema integer not null  // Declares a query parameter and its schema, i.e., its type, nullability etc.
+    parameter Id schema type integer not null  // Declares a query parameter and its schema, i.e., its type, nullability etc.

     result table Category